wp-plugins/video-bracket-tag/readme.txt

 We'll see where the populous wants this plugin to go. =)

 == Change Log ==

+= Version 2.1.2 =
+* Extended Keywords {NOLINK, LINK, NOAUTOPLAY, AUTOPLAY}
+* The colon is now acceptable for use in the text blurb
+* Updated the options menu to include autoplay as a sitewide option.

 = Version 2.1.1 =
 * Properly Added Options Menu